-The static pressure on the secondary side (consumer side) can 1) be measured as a $0 - 10 \, \text{V}$ signal (from a pressure transmitter) or 2) be a switch signal from a pressure switch.
-In case of a too low pressure, the refill water function will supplement with water from the supply side.
+The static pressure on the secondary side (consumer side) can 1) be measured as a 0 - 10 V signal (from a pressure transmitter) or 2) be a switch signal from a pressure switch.
+In case of a too low pressure, the refill water function will supplement with water from a water source or the supply side.
+The refill pump P4 is switched ON and the ON / OFF valve V1 opens.